The African American Leadership Award Scholarship

-This award is for African-American students who will be incoming freshmen at Utah State University in the Fall 2018.
-One $1,200 scholarship will be awarded.
-The scholarship will be split over $600 per semester for the 2018-2019 school year.
-The scholarship recipient will be notified in May 2018.
+The African American Leadership Award Scholarship is for African American students who will be incoming freshmen at Utah State University in the Fall 2021.
+One $1500 scholarship will be awarded.
+The scholarship recipient will be notified by the end of June.
+Award will be paid in one lump sum and must be used for the Fall 2021 semester.

 Who can apply:

-The African-American Leadership Award is for African-American students who are graduating high school seniors, with preference given to students who are U.S. citizens from the state of Utah.
+The African American Leadership Award is for African American students who are graduating high school seniors, with preference given to students who are from the state of Utah.
 Applicants need to have demonstrated leadership in their high schools and in their communities and show special talent and potential for continued leadership.

 How to apply: